PythonNovice5/lynx_tests_assignment/README.md

 # lynx_tests_assignment
-Test scenarios covering the account opening flow on LYNX platform
+Test scenarios covering the account opening flow on LYNX platform using Selenium and Python